 The holes could be caused by small sucking insects, usually flea beetles or white fly on peppers.
 You can use an insecticidal soap or Neem Oil on your vegetables at the first sign of infestation.
 The beetles will only attack the leaves but a large infestation that defoliates the leaves will weaken the plant.
 If it’s white fly, you will be able to see the little white flies on the underneath side of the leaves.
 Many insects overwinter in brush surrounding your garden, so it’s best to keep your garden area clear of debris.

-Other diseases, like bacterial leaf spot, can cause both the yellowing and brown spots on the leaves.
+Other diseases, like bacterial leaf spot, can cause both the pepper plant leaves turning yellow and brown spots on the leaves.
 There is no cure for this but it can be treated with a fungicide that is labeled for Leaf Spot, it’s best to apply the treatment at the first sign of the disease.
 The copper will not kill the fungus but it controls the spores from spreading.

-You can find lots of images on the Internet to help you determine which problem is affecting your plants and the best treatment to proceed with.
+You can find lots of images online to help you determine which problem is affecting your plants and the best treatment to proceed with.